Moral sense theory: Criticisms

 The key opponents of moral sense theory (as a primarily epistemological view) are rationalist ethical intuitionists—such as G.E.
 Moore (1903), W.D.
 Ross (1930), and Michael Huemer (2005), and other moral rationalists, such as Immanuel Kant and Samuel Clarke.

 For a recent criticism of sentimentalism (as a primarily metaphysical thesis), see François Schroeter (2006).
 D'Arms and Jacobson (2000) also provide a recent critique; however, they criticize "simple sentimentalism" and defend a more "sophisticated sentimentalism".

 Joshua Greene criticizes the epistemic basis of moral sentimentalism because of beliefs formed in response to morally irrelevant factors.
 These factors change our moral decisions, but they should not because they do not have a bearing on the morality of the decision.
 The example he uses is the trolley problem and compares it to the fat man rendition of it.
-Empirical data shows that people chose differently between the two scenarios, despite them being the same moral dilemma, the only difference being pulling a switch in the former and pushing the man in the latter.
+Empirical data shows that people chose differently between the two scenarios despite the consequences being the same; the only difference being pulling a switch in the former and pushing the man in the latter.